Welcome to 47 Means Business

 Small Business Growth

 Government cannot ensure a business’s success, but it can foster the conditions that support the hiring of new workers by providing tax relief, cutting unnecessary red tape, and increasing the availability of Small Business Administration (SBA) resources and access to angel investors.
 We must work collectively to support more small businesses as they get off the ground, expand, and hire new workers.
 Working alongside our local chambers and the Orlando Economic Partnership to achieve these goals is important, too.
+Anna has also been a fierce advocate for home rule, allowing local governments to set a community agenda to support business growth.

 Supporting the Arts in All Forms